mxriverlynn/backbone.modelbinding/readme.md

 ### v0.3.9

-* fixed an issue with jQuery 1.6.4 determining if check boxes are checked or not
+* Fixed an issue with jQuery 1.6.4 determining if check boxes are checked or not
-* minor internal clean up
+* Minor internal clean up

 ### v0.3.8